ConservationColorado/conservationcolorado.github.io/content/en/blog/migrating-password-managers/index.md

 ### Launch!

-When you're ready, work out a launch date and make your announcement!
+Once we were ready, we worked out a launch date and made the announcement!
 This is where your prep work will pay off.

 Processes like this work best when you communicate regularly and clearly.
 We set aside help desk time over the first two weeks to specifically assist our staff in migrating their data.
 We also took this time to ensure everyone had two-factor